looking-for-game/looking-for-game.github.io/index.md

 A select handful of university students have provided some helpful opinions about LFG.

 <blockquote>
- This looks helpful.
+ <p>This looks helpful.
 I like the integrated calendar.
-It would make it easy to organize and advertise events.
+It would make it easy to organize and advertise events.</p>
  <footer>- P.K.</footer>
 </blockquote>

 <blockquote>
- I like the idea, but I'm not sure that some players would want to broadcast their usernames like this.
-Security is an issue.
+ <p>I like the idea, but I'm not sure that some players would want to broadcast their usernames like this.
+Security is an issue.</p>
  <footer>- H.S.</footer>
 </blockquote>

 <blockquote>
- I wish there was a view of the games themselves, with the subscribed players.
-Other than that, it looks pretty good.
+ <p>I wish there was a view of the games themselves, with the subscribed players.
+Other than that, it looks pretty good.</p>
  <footer>- D.D.</footer>
 </blockquote>

 <blockquote>
- It looks like something I would use.
-Especially if I just arrived on campus and was interested in playing what is popular.
+ <p>It looks like something I would use.
+Especially if I just arrived on campus and was interested in playing what is popular.</p>
  <footer>- J.O.</footer>
 </blockquote>

 <blockquote>
- I like the design.
+ <p>I like the design.
 Do you guys like Blizzard?
-I can't tell...
+I can't tell...</p>
  <footer>- N.F.</footer>
 </blockquote>